16 Top Ontario Parks: Exploring Ontario's Great Outdoors

 Authors Michael and Lana Law live in Ontario and can't wait to head to the parks each summer for camping, hiking, and canoeing.

-Ontario is home to an incredible landscape of pristine lakes, rivers, and forests, some of which is easily accessible via the provincial and national parks spread across the province.
+Ontario is home to an incredible landscape of pristine lakes, rivers, and forests, some of which are easily accessible via the provincial and national parks spread across the province.

 In summer, families often enjoy the front country campgrounds, particularly those located on popular lakes with beaches.
 Ontario parks are home to many of the best campgrounds in Ontario, although the type of campground you are looking for may depend on whether you are planning a family trip or a nature getaway.